chase-lab/biodiv-patterns-course-2023/week 3/3 - Wednesday/readme.md

 - Each member of the team should be prepared to make some points in the debate
 - An instructor will also join each group
 - Debate Jam board [Team Wardle](https://jamboard.google.com/d/1P3S543zZFAQVTkKGHJmiArjID7aXUIRQ60eOX48KR5Q/edit?usp=sharing) and [Team Eisenhauer](https://jamboard.google.com/d/1hxQuSqPfyJffyfpGlv8mm2sB_w3IPxmpqZI4_AzCoBU/edit?usp=sharing)
+- You can jot down your idea on the above jam boards

 ## Morning: Introduction to Ecosystem Functioning Experiments 11:30-12:00